hbtlabs/chromium/device/bluetooth/README.md

 New feature development uses cross platform unit tests.
 This reduces test code redundancy and produces consistency across all implementations.

+Unit tests operate at the public `device/bluetooth` API layer and the `BluetoothTest` fixture controls fake operating system behavior as close to the platfom as possible.
+The resulting test coverage spans the cross platform API, common implementation, and platform specific implementation as close to operating system APIs as possible.

-`test/bluetooth_test.h` defines a cross platform test fixture `BluetoothTestBase`.
+`test/bluetooth_test.h` defines the cross platform test fixture `BluetoothTestBase`.
 Platform implementations provide subclasses, such as `test/bluetooth_test_android.h` and typedef to the name `BluetoothTest`.